Medical School: MD/DO

 What do my test scores need to be?

 It depends on the program; their website should have admissions statistics.
 As a general rule, you should aim to exceed the 75th percentile.
-Admissions statistics for all allopathic programs can be found here and all osteopathic programs can be found here.
+Admissions statistics for all allopathic programs can be found in the links above.

 What classes count toward my science GPA?